Matt Dillon

 Matt Dillon in his youth (in the middle)

-In 1983, Coppola's now-iconic film "The Outsiders" hit the screens, based on the popular American novel by S.E.
+In 1983, Coppola's now-iconic film "The Outsiders" hit theaters, based on the popular American novel by S.E.
 Hinton.
-Alongside Dillon, desperate teenagers from troubled families were portrayed by Rob Lowe, Diane Lane, Patrick Swayze, and other young talents.
+Alongside Dillon, the cast of desperate teenagers from troubled families included Rob Lowe, Diane Lane, Patrick Swayze, and other young talents.

 On the set of the movie 'The Outsiders'